mcikalmerdeka/nlp-learning/Business Intelligence Chatbot with Langchain/README.md

 - "Displays detailed information on the amount of usage for each type of payment for each year!"
 - "Which one showed the most significant increase?" (follow-up question)
 - "Break down those results by customer location" (contextual follow-up)

+**Example queries for WRS EHR healthcare data:**

+- "How many patients were diagnosed with diabetes in 2024?"
+- "What are the most common diagnoses across all facilities?"
+- "Show me the average lab result values by diagnosis type"
+- "Which providers have the highest patient appointment counts?"
+- "What insurance plans are most frequently used?"

 ## ⚙️ How It Works